aws-iot-builder-tools/aws-greengrass-provisioner/docs/CommandLine.md

 Redeployments of an existing group will happen without re-running the bootstrap script.

-### Deploy or redeploy a group with the Python Hello World function
+### Deploy a group with the Python Hello World function

 X86_64: